aasisodiya/nodejs/notes/README.md

 - free flow of bytes
 - collections of data
-- beneficial in handeling large amount of data
+- beneficial in handling large amount of data
 - Benefits: Smaller Memory Footprint, Faster Response Time
-- Use Cases: Handeling Large Image Files, Writing Huge amount of data on disk
+- Use Cases: Handling Large Image Files, Writing Huge amount of data on disk
 - Types of Streams: Readable, Writable, Duplex, Transform
 - Steams work by using events
 - data - This event is fired when there is data available to Readable